 - Field trip locations must provide supervisors with their COVID-19 operating plan and ensure it does not conflict with the school's plan.
-The field trip supervisor should then share the plan with parents and school administration. - For transportation, see guidance in the transportation section in this document. - Use of parent volunteers for driving groups of students is not permitted during stages 2 to 4. - Schools must ensure that volunteers providing supervision are trained in and strictly adhere to physical distancing and other health and safety guidelines.
-Refer to the Prioritizing Health and Safety - Flow Charts section for guidance on health and safety measures if the volunteer is not part of the learning group. - Ensure field trip numbers align with the PHO guidance on mass gatherings (i.e. 50 people). - Field trips to outdoor locations are preferable. - Conduct a risk assessment considering the field trip location science exploration vs. exploring at the beach. - Schools/districts should consider developing a risk assessment specific to field trips under Stage 2, in accordance with their school/district policies and the guidelines outlined in this document. - If using public transportation for field trips (e.g., SkyTrain, public buses), schools should adhere to local transit authorities guidance (e.g., mandatory mask use for Translink and BC Transit, as well as practicing hand hygiene before and after use). - No overnight field trips should occur. - International Field Trips cancelled until further notice. - The Field Trip Safe Work Procedure developed by the district must be followed and a Pre-Field Trip Checklist completed prior to commencing.
+The field trip supervisor should then share the plan with parents and school administration. - For transportation, see guidance in the transportation section in this document. - Use of parent volunteers for driving groups of students is not permitted during stages 2 to 4. - Schools must ensure that volunteers providing supervision are trained in and strictly adhere to physical distancing and other health and safety guidelines, including wearing masks.
+Refer to the Prioritizing Health and Safety Flow Charts section for guidance on health and safety measures. - Ensure field trip numbers align with the PHO guidance on mass gatherings. - Field trips to outdoor locations are preferable. - Alignment with PHO guidance and Orders - Conduct a risk assessment considering the field trip location science exploration vs. exploring at the beach. - Schools/districts should consider developing a risk assessment specific to field trips under Stage 2, in accordance with their school/district policies and the guidelines outlined in this document. - If using public transportation for field trips (e.g., SkyTrain, public buses), schools should adhere to local transit authorities guidance (e.g., mandatory mask use for Translink and BC Transit, as well as practicing hand hygiene before and after use). - No overnight or international field trips at this time - International Field Trips cancelled until further notice. - The Field Trip Safe Work Procedure developed by the district must be followed and a Pre-Field Trip Checklist completed prior to commencing.